All About The Water Cycle - How Does It Work?

 How do Humans Affect the WATER CYCLE?

-As the population grows, so do the higher living standards.
-People have manipulated the water and contaminated our little supply, and the more drastic the water shortages will happen.
-Additionally, the increased use of toxic chemicals in the agriculture, automotive, and manufacturing industries and the runoff from chemical fertilizers and pesticides are the main factors that pollute surface water and ground soil, making production growth impossible.
+Additionally, the increased use of toxic chemicals in the agriculture, automotive, and manufacturing industries, as well as runoff from chemical fertilizers and pesticides, are the main factors polluting surface water and ground soil, making continued production growth impossible.

 Here are a few of the general issues that disrupt the water cycle: